laurelwilliamson/finalproject/README.md

 The project:
 - Software: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 4.0.0, pandas/Lux, sklearn, Google Maps.

-For the model I will use 17 independent variables.
+For the model we used 17 independent variables.
 The original dataset has 44 variables.

 Dependent variable:
 Total cup points: Number of points the end product coffee has stored by the CQI jury (1-100 points; 100 is the highest score)